dunisan/OOP_Assignment2/README.md

 That kind of solution reminds the "Adapter" design pattern as the FutureTask is the adapter and Comparable is the adaptive.

-In this task we also needed to implement a function getCurrentMax(); that returns the current max priority of the tasks in the queue. to implement that we used the "Observer" design pattern, we implemented function called update(); that updates the maxPriority field every time that a submit occurs.
+In this task we also needed to implement a function getCurrentMax(); that returns the current max priority of the tasks in the queue. to implement that we used the "Observer" design pattern, we implemented function called update(); that updates the maxPriority field every time that a submit occurs, and every time a thread finshis to execute.
 More basically the observer is the field maxPriority.